David Cross (musician): David Cross Band

 The David Cross Band was established in 1988/89.
-The first edition of the group consisted of keyboardist Sheila Maloney, bassist Simon Murrell (soon replaced by bassist & vocalist John Dillon), saxophonist Pete McPhail and drummer Dan Maurer.
+The first edition of the group consisted of keyboardist Sheila Maloney, bassist Simon Murrell (soon replaced by John Dillon), saxophonist Pete McPhail and drummer Dan Maurer.
 The longest serving members of the group are guitarist Paul Clark (since 1994) and bassist Mick Paul (since 1995).
 The David Cross Band have released seven albums that blend elements of progressive rock, heavy metal, classical, ambient, jazz and experimental music.

 Academic work

 Cross has been a senior lecturer in Music Education at London Metropolitan University.